TiagoMA90/RockPaperScissors/README.md

 - The Footer at the bottom of the screen displays and links Users to an external page that opens in a new tab.
 The Developers GitHub page.

+- The website was tested in different Web browsers: Chrome, Firefox and Edge for its compatibility and rretived no malfunctions.

 ## Validation
 Both via URL and Direct Input, the .html and .css pages of this website were validated through [validator.w3.org](https://validator.w3.org/#validate_by_input) & [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/validator).
 No errors or warnings were found, whatsoever.